-8. Investments in joint ventures and partnerships are accounted for using the equity method of accounting.
+8. Other invested assets consist primarily of investments in partnerships, limited liability companies and joint ventures.
+Underlying investments primarily include hedge funds, private equity funds and low income housing tax credits.
+Except for investments in low income housing tax credit partnerships, interests are reported using the equity method of accounting.
 Changes in carrying value as a result of the equity method are reflected as net unrealized capital gains and losses as a direct adjustment to surplus.
 Realized gains and losses are generally recognized through income at the time of disposal or when operating distributions are received.
+Partnership interests in low income housing tax credits are carried at amortized cost with amortization charged to investment income over the period in which the tax benefits, primarily credits, are utilized.
 Management reviews the portfolio for the need to record impairments based on the expected ability to recover unrealized losses and the intent to hold the investment until recovery.
 The reviews include evaluating the current and expected earnings of the individual investments.
 Other-than-temporary impairment losses are recorded on other invested assets when indicators of impairment are present and are charged to net realized gains and losses.